FiveSheepCo/SchafKit/docs/OKNetworking_Request_HeaderField.md

 ### `init(stringLiteral:)`

-Returns a new `OKNetworking.Request.HeaderField` with the specified value.
+Returns a new `SKNetworking.Request.HeaderField` with the specified value.

 ``` swift
 public init(stringLiteral value: StringLiteralType)